ydduong/SCG-GELP/README.md

 ## Introduction

 SCG-GELP is an effective codon optimization strategy.

+**Note: Academic research only, not for commercial use.**

 ## Quick Start